bressler1995/Citation-Methods/README.md

   - Ruby based gems like [this one](https://github.com/inukshuk/jekyll-scholar).
     - Bib and Bibtex support
 - MDX
-  - Built on React, so a component based reference system can be implemented
+  - Built on React, so a component based reference system can easily be implemented
+  - Can use anchor based method from GitHub based list.
 - <a href="https://jupyterbook.org/en/stable/content/citations.html" target="_blank">JupyterBook</a>
   - Uses extensions to support Bibtext